DOCUMENT TSC-2026/B102 · BLOG POST 102 · ENTERPRISE INNOVATION · REV. 01

 Taylor Sicard

-Early Shopify employee who built the Partner Program.
+Early Shopify employee who helped build and scale the Partner Program.
 Co-founded WIN Brands Group, scaling individual brands to eight figures and the portfolio to nine-figure revenue.
 Founded and sold getuptime.co to Tiny.
 Sourced and closed a several-hundred-million DTC acquisition for an S&P 500 company, on the corporate buy side.
 Now advises DTC brands, Shopify app founders, and Fortune 500 commerce teams.

 Full background →